Our friend Dan McDermott

 Dan is well known for his more than 35 years of work on numerous campaigns to curb environmental destruction.
 In 1979, he made a parachute jump over the building site for the Darlington reactors to protest nuclear power plants.
 Dan has climbed smokestacks, and later organized climbs, to support scrubber technology and to encourage the phase out of coal power generation.
 He worked on the anti-sealing campaigns with Greenpeace and later with IFAW.
 Dan worked with Newfoundland fisherman to reduce off shore over-fishing, in particular drag nets used on the ocean floor.
 Dan was instrumental in establishing the White Bear conservation reserve in the Temagami district of Ontario.
 He worked tirelessly to end dependence on fossil fuels, recognizing early the dangers of human induced climate change.
 Dan’s dedication to expanding Green Belt protection and cleaning up the Great Lakes (while protecting the watershed) are his most recent campaigns.
 Through his work at the Sierra Club of Canada, Earthroots and Greenpeace, and by working with broad coalitions of environmental activists, Dan strove to get industry, government and all of us to clean up the planet.

-In lieu of flowers, donations to the Sierra Club Canada Foundation – Ontario Chapter and The 519 Community Centre (http://www.the519.org) would be appreciated.
+In lieu of flowers, donations to the Sierra Club Canada Foundation – Ontario Chapter and The 519 Community Centre (http://www.the519.org(link is external)) would be appreciated.
 There will be no funeral, and a memorial event will be announced at a future date.